Good medical practice: a code of conduct for doctors in Australia

 Medical students are learning how best to care for patients.
 Creating opportunities for learning improves their clinical practice and nurtures the future workforce.
 Good medical practice involves:

-Research involving humans, their tissue samples or their health information, is vital in improving the quality of healthcare and reducing uncertainty for patients now and in the future, and in improving the health of the population as a whole.
-Research in Australia is governed by guidelines issued in accordance with the National Health and Medical Research Council Act 1992.18 If you undertake research, you should familiarise yourself with, and follow, these guidelines.
+Research involving humans, their tissue samples or their health information is vital in improving the quality of healthcare and reducing uncertainty for patients now and in the future, and in improving the health of the wider population.
+Research in Australia is governed by guidelines issued in accordance with the National Health and Medical Research Council Act 1992.29 If you undertake research, you should familiarise yourself with, and follow, these guidelines.

-Research involving animals is governed by legislation in states and territories and by guidelines issued by the National Health and Medical Research Council (NHMRC).19
+Research involving animals is governed by legislation in states and territories and by guidelines issued by the National Health and Medical Research Council (NHMRC).30

 Being involved in the design, organisation, conduct or reporting of health research involving humans brings particular responsibilities for doctors.
 These responsibilities, drawn from the NHMRC guidelines, include: